How to learn to be a psychic medium

 Jane and I sat speechless as the light hovered for what seemed then like an eternity but could only have been about thirty seconds.
 Then the circle reformed into a tight ball and shot across the bedroom and out the door, toward the living room.
 I leapt out of bed, chasing after it into the adjoining room.
 But seconds later it disappeared, leaving no trace.
 The light was no clairvoyant vision, or “inner knowing,” but as real as this book you are holding.
 It was tangible, but with no explanation.
 Jane and I were astonished.
 Our limbs felt strangely heavy and we were both slightly nauseous.

 I believe that what we experienced was linked to the fact that we were both, at that time, living in a highly charged spiritual state.
 Maybe a protective angelic force was revealing itself in preparation for our encounter with the poltergeist the next day; I don’t know.
-The fact that we felt slightly sick afterward could imply that the energy had something to do with our bodies, perhaps a spontaneous projection of some form of ectoplasm—the invisible substance sometimes produced by mediums and made luminous by spirit communicators.
+The fact that we felt slightly sick afterwards could imply that the energy had something to do with our bodies, perhaps a spontaneous projection of some form of ectoplasm—the invisible substance sometimes produced by mediums and made luminous by spirit communicators.

 At another level, the circle is symbolic.
 The psychologist Carl Jung referred to it as an archetypal image—an inherent primordial idea charged with emotion; a universal symbol common to everyone.
 A circle is, after all, the simplest form of a mandala (from the Sanskrit meaning “magic circle”), representing the wholeness of the self.
 Being made of light, it would imply transcendence and divinity.